Container orchestration is fast evolving and Kubernetes and Docker Swarm are the two major players in this field. Read more.

 Kubernetes vs Docker Swarm

-Although both orchestration tools offer much of the same functionalities, there are fundamental differences in between how the two operate.
-Below are the listed some of the most notable points:
+Although both orchestration tools offer much of the same functionalities, there are fundamental differences between how the two operate.
+Below listed are some of the most notable points:

 - Application definition

 In Kubernetes, an application can be deployed using a combination of pods, deployments, and services (or micro-services).

 Whereas, in Docker Swarm, applications can be deployed as services (or micro-services) in a Swarm cluster.
 YAML files can be used to specify multi-container.
 Moreover, Docker Compose can deploy the app.

 - Installation and set-up

 In Kubernetes, installation is manual and it takes serious planning to make Kubernetes up and running.
 Installation instructions differ from OS to OS and provider to provider.
 Furthermore, in K8s, you need to know the cluster configuration such as IP addresses of a node or which node takes what role in advance.

 Compared to Kubernetes, Docker Swarm is simple to install.
 With Docker, only one set of tools are required to learn to build upon the environment and configuration.
 Docker Swarm also provides flexibility by allowing any new node to join an existing cluster as either a manager or a worker.

 - Working on two systems

 You need to know CLI (Command Line Interface) to run Kubernetes on top of Docker.
 Knowing Docker CLI helps you navigate within a structure and then supplemental Kubernetes common language infrastructure to run for those programs.